Â鶹´«Ã½

-Â鶹´«Ã½'s Democracy Program does not observe U.S. elections but has operated within the boundaries of the United States when monitoring key elections conducted by the Cherokee Nation, the Cheyenne and Arapaho Tribes, and the Muscogee (Creek) Nation.
-It has also led workshops and forums on Native American voting rights and access.
+The Center has also helped monitor elections conducted by the Cherokee Nation, the Cheyenne and Arapaho Tribes, and the Muscogee (Creek) Nation, and has led workshops and forums on Native American voting rights and access.

 Since 2020, Â鶹´«Ã½ has been working to support elections at home by providing objective information about the election process and advancing good practices in transparency.
 The Center is also encouraging support for democratic norms by building bipartisan, grassroots networks of civic and business leaders.